sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 - genuine/valuable/interesting ideas
 - certain keywords/trends (don't spam, OKAY??)
 - twitter algorithm
-- higher than your follower count friend/sugar daddy accounts/ Authenticator APIs (as @ghuubear calls them)
+- higher than your follower count friend/sugar daddy accounts/ influential accounts (Authenticator APIs as @ghuubear calls them)

 If you are here to market, then go ahead with your content strategy.
 Document your journey, collaborate with people, share useful resources, write some useful threads (not copypasta)